cirosantilli/linux-cheat/net/index.md

 Big downside: you have to have one of this file on every PC.

-therfore, use a dns server instead
+Therefore, use a DNS server instead

     cat /etc/hosts

-Redirect wikipiedia to localhost:
+Redirect Wikipiedia to localhost:

     echo "127.0.0.1 www.wikipedia.org" | sudo -a /etc/hosts